Gholamreza Soleimani: Early life and military career

 Soleimani served as the Commander of the Basij Organisation since 2019, giving him significant influence in enforcing the regime’s laws and ideals.

 Education

-Soleimani received a bachelor's degree in history from the University of Isfahan and also completed command and supervision courses at the Islamic Revolutionary Guard Corps Command and Headquarters University (IRGC DAFOS).
-He is currently a doctoral student in Iranian history.
+Soleimani received a bachelor's degree in history from the University of Isfahan and completed command and supervision courses at the IRGC University of Command and Staff (IRGC DAFOS).
+He was also a doctoral student in Iranian history.